Warm weather Algae again!!!

 I have also put 4 1kg pond blocks in this pond to help build the bacteria and starve off algae. there are two sizes in these pond blocks, 1kg treats up to 50,000ltrs and 200grams treats up to 1000ltrs,.

 You can also clear the water with algae killer, we have been selling this Australian brand for over 20 years and we know it works, for the instructions.
-Don't dose over the recommended amount, it wont work any quicker and could harm the fish.
+Don't dose over the recommended amount, it wont work any quicker.

 GUARANTEE TO CLEAR ALGAE.

 AUSTRALIAN MADE TO SUIT OUR CLIMATE AND CONDITIONS.